 Wikipedia is a case in point, as its large body of contributors have experienced both the shared sense of community to be found online and the perils of abuse, ranging from hateful speech to personal attacks to spam.

 Currently, Wikipedia has a human-driven process in place to identify online abuse.
-For their 2019 capstone project, DSI Master of Science in Data Science students Charu Rawat, Arnab Sarkar, and Sameer Singh proposed a framework to understand and detect such abuse in the English Wikipedia community.
+For their 2019 capstone project, SDS M.S. in Data Science students Charu Rawat, Arnab Sarkar, and Sameer Singh proposed a framework to understand and detect such abuse in the English Wikipedia community.

 Rawat, Sarkar, and Singh received the award for Best Paper in the Data Science for Society category at the 2019 Systems & Information Design Symposium (SIEDS).
 In "Automatic Detection of Online Abuse and Analysis of Problematic Users in Wikipedia," the team presented an analysis of user misconduct in Wikipedia and a system for the automated early detection of inappropriate behavior.